Sybrand van Haersma Buma: Political career

 Although the Christian Democratic Appeal lost the elections of June 2010, Van Haersma Buma was re-elected.
 He supported his party chief, Maxime Verhagen, during the negotiations between the Christian Democratic Appeal and the conservative liberal People's Party for Freedom and Democracy (VVD) of Mark Rutte and the populist Party for Freedom (PVV) of Geert Wilders which eventually resulted in a minority government of the VVD and Christian Democratic Appeal with parliamentary support of the PVV.
 After parliamentary leader Verhagen became Deputy Prime Minister in the new First Rutte cabinet Van Haersma Buma was elected as his successor.

 After the fall of the cabinet, Van Haersma Buma criticised the PVV, the party responsible for the break-up of the cabinet.
 Shortly afterwards he announced his candidacy for the party's leadership.
-On 18 May 2012 he was elected as lijsttrekker (top candidate) of the Christian Democratic Appeal by a majority of the Christian Democratic Appeal members.
+On 18 May 2012 he was elected as lead candidate of the Christian Democratic Appeal by a majority of the Christian Democratic Appeal members.
 In the meantime he and the leaders of the People's Party for Freedom and Democracy (VVD), the Christian Union (CU), the Democrats 66 and GroenLinks, the so-called Kunduz coalition (a budgetary agreement) for 2013.

 After the 2017 Dutch general election, the CDA formed the Third Rutte cabinet alongside the VVD, D66 and CU.
 However Van Haersma Buma remained in the House of Representatives as parliamentary leader instead of entering the government.

 Buma was nominated as Mayor of Leeuwarden by the city's municipal council on 16 May 2019.
 He was succeeded by Pieter Heerma as parliamentary leader in the House of Representatives on 21 May.
 On 26 August 2019 Buma was appointed Mayor of Leeuwarden.